 by Joani Geltman, MSW

 All rights reserved.

 1601 Broadway, New York, NY 10019

-I hope you found these tips helpful for navigating the college process and parenting teens.
-Did it any it hit home in particular?
-Any extra tips you want to share in preparing for the college process?
+I hope you found these tips helpful for navigating the college admissions process.
+Did any part of it hit home in particular?
+Any extra tips you want to share in preparing for the college application process?